Support your learners to develop mental models and deepen understanding

 How to use Johnstone’s triangle

-Use Johnstone’s triangle to develop learners thinking about scientific concepts at three different conceptual levels:
+Use Johnstone’s triangle to develop learners’ thinking about scientific concepts at three different conceptual levels:

-For learners to gain a deeper understanding of a topic, they need to understand it at all three levels.
-Read more about how with these articles:
+For learners to gain a deeper awareness of a topic, they need to understand it at all three levels.

 Scaffolding

-Share the structure of the triangle with learners prior to use.
-Also, tell them why you want them to use the triangle and how it will help them to develop their understanding.
+It is important to share the structure of the triangle with learners prior to use.
+Tell them why you want them to use the triangle and how it will help them to develop their understanding.
+Use an ‘I try, we try, you try’ approach when you are introducing Johnstone’s triangle for the first time.

 Next steps